-Winter Mountaineering Courses
+Winter Mountaineering and Climbing Courses

-In the British mountains, ‘Winter’ is taken to mean that snow and ice are present in significant quantity and therefore winter skills and equipment (such as an ice axe and crampons) are required .
-Winter weather is much harsher and less forgiving than in summer, and good quality mountaineering clothing is essential.
-Winter is defined by the prevailing conditions on the day, not by a date in a calendar, and winter conditions can occur from as early as November to as late as May.
+In British mountaineering, we generally take ‘Winter’ to mean that there is snow and ice on the ground.
+Therefore you need winter equipment (such as an ice axe and crampons) and, importantly, the skills to use them.
+Winter weather is much harsher and less forgiving than in summer, so good quality mountaineering clothing is essential.
+Winter is defined by the conditions on the day, not by a date in a calendar, and winter conditions can occur from as early as November to as late as May.

-Whether you are a summer hill walker wanting to take the first steps in the winter mountains; or a summer rock-climber who wants to move into winter climbing, including on ice; or if you are already proficient but want to push yourself a little more knowing you are in safe hands – then any of these courses can be pitched at a level appropriate to you.
+You may be a summer hill walker wanting to take the first steps in the winter mountains; or a summer rock-climber who wants to move into winter climbing, including on ice.
+Or, you may already be proficient but want to push yourself a little more knowing you are in safe hands.
+Any of our winter mountaineering and climbing courses can be pitched at the right level for you.